IDEAS, INSPIRATION, AND PRACTICAL ADVICE

 Participate in thought-provoking discussions that will raise and answer questions, inform, inspire and move you.

 Recapturing the audience: Why is nobody paying attention?

 Why the power of photography to address global challenges is declining.
 What is behind this crisis of compassion in an increasingly isolated world?
 How can we change the intolerance and fear surrounding refugees?
 Why is nobody paying attention?

 Image detail: Head On Photo Festival Feaured exhibitor David Dare Parker

-Moderator: Helen Vatsikopoulos - Australian journalist, academic and news presenter
+Moderator: Helen Vatsikopoulos - Australian journalist, academic and documentary maker

 - David Dare Parker - Head On Photo Festival featured artist, 'Exodus: Rohingya refugee crisis Bangladesh'

 - Oded Wagenstein - Head On Photo Festival featured artist, 'Like last years snow'

 - Ali Mousawi - Refugee photographer and filmmaker